Rushishete20/Hotel-Booking-Analysis-EDA/README.md

 - reservation_status: Whether a customer has checked out or canceled,or not showed
 - reservation_status_date: Date of making reservation status.

 - Total number of rows in data: 119390
 Total number of columns: 32

+# Data Cleaning
+# (1)Removing Duplicate rows
+All duplicate rows were dropped.
+# (2) Handling null values
+Null values in columns company and agent were replaced by 0.
+Null values in column country were replaced by 'others'.
+Null values in column children were replaced by the mean of the column.
+# (3) Converting columns to appropriate data types
+Changed data type of children, company, agent to int type.
+Changed data type of reservation_status_date to date type.
+# (4) Removing outliers
+One outlier was found in the adr column.
+Simply dropped it.
+# (5) Creating new columns
+Created new column total_stay by adding stays_in_weekend_nights+stays_in_week_nights.
+Created new column total_people by adding adults+children+babies.